dndrks/less-concepts/README.md

 Make Noise Function
 Meng Qi DPLPG
-M4L custom device based on Rodrigo Constanzo’s karma~
+M4L custom device based on Rodrigo Constanzo’s karma~ ('I had depression for MONTHS' features an Arp Odyssey)
 ```

-The master was wonderfully handled + hemled by Sage Kim, from Lacquer Channel Mastering in Toronto, Ontario.
-I chose Sage based on her excellent treatment of folk material, which manifested nicely in her master -- she unearthed harmonic relationships I had long forgot about and put enough of her fingerprint into the project that I can listen without hearing *myself* in the work.
+The master was wonderfully handled + helmed by Sage Kim at Lacquer Channel Mastering in Toronto, Ontario.
+I chose Sage based on her excellent treatment of folk material, which manifested nicely in this master -- she unearthed harmonic relationships I had long forgot about and put enough of her fingerprint into the project that I can listen without hearing *myself* in the work.

-The artwork is an original piece by my partner Racquel Cable.
+The artwork is an original piece by Racquel Cable.
 Her work can be found on Instagram under [`@suitcasedog`](https://www.instagram.com/suitcasedog/).

-When we first moved in together, she let me have the extra bedroom to set up a studio – I was primarily doing laptop stuff, but was trying to save up for the gear listed above.
-She would work in the living room while I worked in this closed space and once I got a small skiff together, I started joining her in the living room.
-It felt so good for us to work in the same space, so I thanked her for wanting to give me a zone of my own but ultimately, I wanted it to be filled with us.
+When Racquel and I first moved in together, she graciously let me have the extra bedroom to set up a studio.
+I was primarily doing laptop stuff, but was trying to save up for the gear listed above.
+I stapled moving blankets onto the walls.
+She would work in the living room while I worked in this closed, dark space.
+It was terrible.
+Once I got some of the gear listed above, I started joining her in the living room.
+After a few weeks of this, I thanked her for giving me a zone of my own but ultimately, I wanted to be near her art whenever I made art.
+So we tore down the blankets, rearranged the stuff, and starting filling the studio with us.

 Honestly, this whole thing got a lot easier once that happened.

 ## Specifics

-These five pieces were recorded from 5/16/2018 - 6/22/2018.
+*less concepts* was recorded between 5/16/2018 - 6/22/2018.

-Their titles are respectfully stolen from short stories + drawings made by kiddos at the Grand Rapids Art Museum.
+The song titles are (respectfully, if a little tastelessly) stolen from short stories + drawings made by kiddos at the Grand Rapids Art Museum.

-Their compositional content — rhythms, melodies, harmonies — were all decided in real time by algortihms.
-This was made possible by Teletype, a small computer-y device that allows a person to code how and when they want musical events to happen.
+The compositional content — rhythms, melodies, harmonies — was all decided in real time by algorithms.
+This was made possible by Teletype, a small computer-y device that allows a person to code *how* and *when* they want musical events to happen.
 Among other things, it uses lists to keep track of notes and voltage to communicate with oscillators (the raw voice of a synthesizer).

 Teletype is also a platform that’s been heavily developed by the community that uses it (<https://llllllll.co>), through the curation and expansion of its musical code language.

 These pieces were created using one of the operators in Teletype’s code: cellular automata.
-It has been a real, deep joy to explore and I didn’t know much about the science of it before, so here’s an **overly excited description**:
+It has been a real, deep joy to explore and I didn’t know much about the science of it before, so here’s an ...

+## Excited description of cellular automata!

 Picture a grid of white squares.
 Now imagine a single black square in the top row of the middle column.
-Cellular automata uses a simple set of rules to determine whether or not the squares around + below that single black square should be white or black, based on how many squares around it are white or black.
-The same rules are applied to the squares around + below, and again and again, down all the rows.
+Cellular automata uses a simple set of if / then conditions to determine whether or not the square directly below that single black square should be white or black, based on the color of the squares to its left and right.
+These are called neighborhoods.

+So, the full set of (square to left / TESTED SQUARE / square to right) neighborhoods would be:

+- black BLACK black
+- black BLACK white
+- black WHITE black
+- black WHITE white
+- white BLACK black
+- white BLACK white
+- white WHITE black
+- white WHITE white

+These neighborhoods (the IF part of the process) stay the same.
+The *results* (the THEN part of the process) are what change.

+So, a rule might be: *if black BLACK black, then the square under BLACK will also be black.*

 The end results can be pattern-based, like a fractal, but sometimes things can get really weird and unpredictable.
 It’s a science that’s been used to model growth systems used in AI, video games, and DNA sequences.

 Looks like this: